Likelihood Geometry of the Squared Grassmannian: Introduction

 In \cite{FSZ}, the authors express the number of critical points of the parametric log-likelihood function in terms of the ML degree of the hyperdeterminantal variety.

 In this paper, we take the approach of \cite[Section 4]{DFRS} and restrict the eigenvalues of $K$ to be in $\{0, 1\}$.
 If $K$ has rank $d$, then $K$ is the unique orthogonal projection matrix onto a $d$-dimensional subspace and we denote $K$ by $P$.
 DPPs whose kernels are projection matrices are called \emph{projection DPPs} \cite{KL}.
-By \cite[Corollary 4.3]{DFRS}, a projection DPP with kernel $P$ has state space $\binom{[n]}{d}$ and the probability of observing a $d$-subset $I$ is $q_I = \det(P_I)$.
+By \cite[Corollary 4.3]{DFRS}, the state space of a projection DPP with kernel $P$ is the set of $d$-subsets of $[n]$, denoted $\binom{[n]}{d}$, and the probability of observing a $d$-subset $I$ is $q_I = \det(P_I)$.
 The column space of $P$ is a $d$-dimensional subspace of $\RR^n$ and can be represented by its vector of Pl\"{u}cker coordinates $(p_I)_{I \in \binom{[n]}{d}}$; see \cite[Chapter 5]{MS}.
 There is a particularly nice relationship between the principal minors of $P$ and the Pl\"{u}cker coordinates of its column span. \begin{lemma}[\cite{DFRS}, Lemma 3.1] The principal minors of an orthogonal projection matrix $P$ are proportional to the corresponding squared Pl\"{u}cker coordinates:

 \end{lemma} An immediate consequence of Lemma~\ref{lem:twolives} is that every probability distribution arising from a projection DPP can be written as the entry-wise square of a vector of Pl\"{u}cker coordinates.
 This observation motivates the definition of the \emph{squared Grassmannian}, denoted $\mathrm{sGr}(d,n)$, as the Zariski closure of the model for projection DPPs.
 The squared Grassmannian is the image of the squaring map from the Grassmannian ${\rm Gr}(d, n) \subset \mathbb{P}^{\binom{n}{d} - 1}$ in its Pl\"{u}cker embedding given by $(p_I)_{I \in \binom{[n]}{d}} \mapsto (p_I^2)_{I \in \binom{[n]}{d}}$; see \cite{AV, DFRS}.
 Thus the MLE of a projection DPP is found by maximizing the implicit log-likelihood function (\ref{eqn:implicitlikelihood}) over ${\rm sGr}(d, n)$.